gicentre/litvis/documents/tutorials/introducingElm/elmIntroduction5.md

     toVegaLite [ cars, circle [], enc [] ]
 ```

-This particular example imports the `VegaLite` package in the same code block as the specifiction code, but more commonly the import line can be placed inside its own code block at the top of a document.
+This particular example imports the `VegaLite` package in the same code block as the specification code, but more commonly the import line can be placed inside its own code block at the top of a document.
 This makes things a little neater, especially when a document contains several specifications.

 Note that the entire specification is declared inside a single function, here called `scatterplot`.
-It is necessary to provide a _type signature_ to the function indicating that it will return a `Spec`, which is the type elm-vegaLite uses for representing a visualization specification.
+It is necessary to provide a _type signature_ to the function indicating that it will return a `Spec`, which is the _type_ elm-vegalite uses for representing a visualization specification.

-The work of creating the JSON specifcation that is required by Vega-Lite is done by the `toVegaLite` function.
+The work of creating the JSON specification that is required by Vega-Lite is done by the `toVegaLite` function.
 To make the code readable, the elements of the specification are stored as named functions using `let`, typically separating the data (`cars`) from the visual encoding rules (`enc`) from the visual marks (`circle`) used.

 Encoding is often where most of the design details are represented.
-It represents the specificaiton of which aspects of the data are represented by which visualization channels.
+It represents the specification of which aspects of the data are represented by which visualization channels.
-Depending on the complexity of the design encoding can incorporate many different elements such as size, position, color and opacity.
+Depending on the complexity of the design, encoding can incorporate many different elements such as size, position, colour and opacity.

 Each encoding function, such as `position` or `color` takes as one of its parameters a list of `LabelledSpec` types to which it adds a new `LabelledSpec` before returning the newly appended list of `LabelledSpec`.

 Using the functional composition operator (`<<`) and point-free style keeps the code clean and simple (as above), but it should be noted that the same encoding could be represented by piping and empty list to an encoding channel function before piping that one to the next etc.
-So the following is exactly equivalent to the example above:
+So the following is exactly equivalent to the example above, but harder to read:

 ```elm {xl siding}
 scatterplot2 : Spec